philgyford/django-ditto/docs/development.rst

 Packaging
 =========

 Set version number in `ditto/pkgmeta.py`.

+Rebuild documentation (which includes the version number).

 Then, I think:

 .. code-block:: shell